 When ultimately, a page cannot be found, and there is no redirect set up, instead of a useless message telling the user the page was not found, the 404 error page in Campus Suite provides a number of things to the user.
 It suggests likely reasons the error occurred and provides a list of things to check.
 In the screenshot below, we show a typical Campus Suite 404 "page not found" screen.

-While on the dashboard, click on Site Settings in the left hand navigation followed by Redirects.
+While on the dashboard, click on Site Management in the left-hand navigation followed by Redirects.

-To edit a redirect in Campus Suite, navigate to Redirects in Site Settings, click on the Pencil icon to the right of the redirect.
+To edit a redirect in Campus Suite, navigate to Redirects in Site Management, click on the Pencil icon to the right of the redirect.

-To delete a redirect in Campus Suite, navigate to Redirects in Site Settings, click on the trash can to the right of the redirect.
+To delete a redirect in Campus Suite, navigate to Redirects in Site Management, click on the trash can to the right of the redirect.

-While on the dashboard click on Site Settings in the left hand navigation followed by Redirects, then follow the steps below.
+While on the dashboard click on Site Management in the left-hand navigation followed by Redirects, then follow the steps below.

-- Select the Domain that the redirect will be assigned to, most of the times there will only be one available.
+- Select the Domain that the redirect will be assigned to, most of the time there will only be one available.

 - Now enter the URL that you would like to redirect in Source, minus the domain that you selected (the Domain plus the Source fields should be the complete URL of the page that you are trying to redirect).
 Then the complete URL where you would like to redirect it to in Destination.

 - Select the Code you would like to assign to the redirect by default a 302 Found is selected, all options are shown below;